 "All over the world there has been the belief in the supernatural throughout the ages.
 All of us have heard of extraordinary happenings, and many of us have had some personal experience of them.
 I would rather introduce the subject by telling you certain facts which have come within my own experience.
 I once heard of a man who, if any one went to him with questions in his mind, would answer them immediately; and I was also informed that he foretold events.
 I was curious and went to see him with a few friends.
 We each had something in our minds to ask, and, to avoid mistakes, we wrote down our questions and put them in our pockets.
 As soon as the man saw one of us, he repeated our questions and gave the answers to them.
 Then he wrote something on paper, which he folded up, asked me to sign on the back, and said, "Don't look at it; put it in your pocket and keep it there till I ask for it again."
 And so on to each one of us.
 He next told us about some events that would happen to us in the future.
 Then he said, "Now, think of a word or a sentence, from any language you like."
 I thought of a long sentence from Sanskrit, a language of which he was entirely ignorant.
 "Now, take out the paper from your pocket," he said.
 The Sanskrit sentence was written there!
 He had written it an hour before with the remark, "In confirmation of what I have written, this man will think of this sentence."
 It was correct.
 Another of us who had been given a similar paper which he had signed and placed in his pocket, was also asked to think of a sentence.
 He thought of a sentence in Arabic, which it was still less possible for the man to know; it was some passage from the Koran.
 And my friend found this written down on the paper.

 Another of us was a physician.
 He thought of a sentence from a German medical book.
 It was written on his paper.
+Several days later I went to this man again, thinking possibly I had been deluded somehow before.
+I took other friends, and on this occasion also he came out wonderfully triumphant.

 Another time I was in the city of Hyderabad in India, and I was told of a BrĂ¢hmin there who could produce numbers of things from where, nobody knew.
 This man was in business there; he was a respectable gentleman.
 And I asked him to show me his tricks.
 It so happened that this man had a fever, and in India there is a general belief that if a holy man puts his hand on a sick man he would be well.
 This Brahmin came to me and said, "Sir, put your hand on my head, so that my fever may be cured."
 I said, "Very good; but you show me your tricks."
 He promised.
 I put my hand on his head as desired, and later he came to fulfil his promise.
 He had only a strip of cloth about his loins, we took off everything else from him.
 I had a blanket which I gave him to wrap round himself, because it was cold, and made him sit in a corner.
 Twenty-five pairs of eyes were looking at him.
 And he said, "Now, look, write down anything you want."
 We all wrote down names of fruits that never grew in that country, bunches of grapes, oranges, and so on.
 And we gave him those bits of paper.
 And there came from under his blanket, bushels of grapes, oranges, and so forth, so much that if all that fruit was weighed, it would have been twice as heavy as the man.
 He asked us to eat the fruit.
 Some of us objected, thinking it was hypnotism; but the man began eating himself — so we all ate.
 It was all right.